 - Low vitamin B12 (vitamin B12 deficiency).
 Using metformin for long periods of time may cause a decrease in the amount of vitamin B12 in your blood, especially if you have had low vitamin B12 blood levels before.
 Your doctor may do blood tests to check your vitamin B12 levels. - Joint pain.
-Some people who take medicines called DPP-4 inhibitors, one of the medicines in TRIJARDY XR. may develop joint pain that can be severe.
+Some people who take medicines called DPP-4 inhibitors, one of the medicines in TRIJARDY XR, may develop joint pain that can be severe.
 Call your doctor if you have severe joint pain. - Skin reaction.
 Some people who take medicines called DPP-4 inhibitors, one of the medicines in TRIJARDY XR, may develop a skin reaction called bullous pemphigoid that can require treatment in a hospital.
 Tell your doctor right away if you develop blisters or the breakdown of the outer layer of your skin (erosion).
-Your doctor may tell vou to stop taking TRIJARDY XR.
+Your doctor may tell you to stop taking TRIJARDY XR. - Heart failure.
+Heart failure means your heart does not pump blood well enough.